 A consultant might choose to leave their firm before reaching Partner for two broad reasons: the cons of consulting become too great or they’re offered more exciting opportunities.

-We talk more about the cons of consulting in this article.
+We talk more about the cons of consulting in the article The Cons to a Life in Consulting.
 Generally speaking, the challenges around work-life balance and the high-pressure environment result in many consultants choosing to leave after a few years, once they have achieved what they wanted from the job.

-Former top tier consultants are highly-sought after among other industries, including start-ups and Government.
+Former top-tier consultants are highly sought after among other industries, including start-ups and Government.
+Large tech firms and finance outfits like Private Equity and Venture Capital firms also offer high salaries to top management consulting talent willing to exit.
 This often results in consultants securing new, exciting opportunities beyond consulting, which may appeal more to their specific interests or long-term career plans.
-Consulting is a strong spring-board to many other careers, so sometimes staying in consulting appears to be the least favorable option compared to the other opportunities available.
+Consulting is a strong springboard to many other careers, so sometimes staying in consulting appears to be the least favorable option compared to the other opportunities available.

 Many consultants aren’t suited to being a Partner